joeyh0/joeyh0.github.io/index.md

 ### <ins>Building a Logistic Model</ins>

+  My predictive model now has the main components I need.
+First my predictors, or my variables of interest.
+Second, what I’m trying to predict, an avalanche incident.
+I found there seemed to be a range of around 0-4 avalanches per day so I decided to proceed instead with a logistic regression.
+In this case, my response variable is a binary variable determining whether an avalanche occurred whatsoever at all (1 for yes, 0 for no).

-  When building a regression model, I first had to decide what constitutes an “observation” within our data.
+  When building a regression model, I had to decide what constitutes an “observation” within our data.
 On instinct, it feels like a day should be an observation, although that would require us to aggregate data across each cell, which would result in messy representations of variables like elevation, which would stay stagnant and in an unfit middle-area.
 So instead, I decided to use each cell as an observation, determining how these variables determine avalanche occurrence by seeing the variables and number of avalanches in each individual cell.

   I practiced this initially over a few days but immediately found an issue.
 With the observations covering every region in Colorado (including ones with low elevation), elevation ended up being a dominant determinant of avalanche occurrence since all of the avalanches occurred in high elevation regions where they only could.
-To combat this, I decided to look at all the cells where an avalanche had occurred in the CAIC dataset (Nov24 - Apr25), and subset those cells along with all cells surrounding those.
+To combat this, I decided to look at all the cells where an avalanche had occurred in the CAIC dataset (Nov24 - May25), and subset those cells along with all cells surrounding those.

   This way, I was only modeling off of regions where an avalanche could actually reasonably occur.
 I also decided to aggregate the data by week to avoid any specific day biases which may occur considering that the CAIC data was purely collected by human record, implying that days where people are outdoors more with have an unproportionate amount of avalanche sightings.
 Additionally, many individual days would have little to none avalanche sightings, causing highly variable predictor coefficients since it would  often be predicting off of nothing.

   With this new data set up, I repeated my logistic regression fitting and repeated it across each week in the avalanche sighting data for each avalanche type.
 I plotted the change of the coefficients and p-values over each predictor below.